D. J. Mbenga: Dallas Mavericks (2004–2007)

 On July 14, 2004, Mbenga signed a two-year, $3.4 million contract with the Dallas Mavericks and joined them for the 2004 NBA Summer League.
-In an injury-riddled first season with the Mavericks in 2004–05, he managed just 15 games while averaging just one point per game.
+During an injury-riddled first season with the Mavericks in 2004–05, he managed to play just 15 games while averaging just one point per game.

 In July 2005, Mbenga re-joined the Dallas Mavericks for the 2005 NBA Summer League, and went on to play in 43 regular season games for the franchise in 2005–06.
 During the 2006 Western Conference Finals against the Phoenix Suns, Mbenga was suspended for six games for going into the stands, after he saw the wife of coach Avery Johnson being harassed by fans.
 He went on to manage seven playoff games in the Mavericks' playoff run that ended in Game 6 of the NBA Finals where they lost to the Miami Heat.

 On June 30, 2006, the Mavericks extended a qualifying offer to Mbenga in order to make him a restricted free agent.
 After again playing for the Mavericks in the 2006 NBA Summer League, Mbenga re-signed with the franchise to a three-year, non-guaranteed contract on July 13, 2006.
 However, he managed just 21 games in 2006–07 after suffering a torn right ACL on February 7, 2007.
-He returned to the court on October 23, 2007 in the Mavericks' preseason finale against the Chicago Bulls where he recorded 5 rebounds, 2 blocks and 1 assist in 12 minutes of action.
+He returned to the court on October 23, 2007, in the Mavericks' preseason finale against the Chicago Bulls where he recorded 5 rebounds, 2 blocks and 1 assist in 12 minutes of action.
 A week later, he was waived by the Mavericks.